GaThsaPer/MapGenerator/README.md

 # MapGenerator - still in progress
 Map Generator is my script writed in C# to procedural generation hexagonal map to TBS game.
-It was created in mind to integrate with Unity Engine, and can be used in mainly strategic games and other which needs hexagonal map.</br>
+It was created in mind to integrate with Unity Engine, and can be used in mainly strategic games and other which needs dynamic hexagonal map generation.</br>
 Aim that script is to generate map to my game idea "Hexiv", which will be mainly TBS mobile game.</br>
 (Currently it only generate shapes of terrains without biomes, and only Archipelago and Lakes works.
 Rest of configurations aren's satisfies me.)
 ## Generation Method